Famous Russian Cats

 Leopold the Cat

 Leopold the Cat is the main intellectual of Soviet animation, voiced by the best actors of the country (Andrei Mironov, Gennady Khazanov and Alexander Kalyagin).
 He is a good-natured and prudent cat.
-He nor drink alcohol neither smoke, and always wears a bow tie even when swimming.
+He nor drinks alcohol neither smokes, and always wears a bow tie even when swimming.
 Leopold’s catchphrase is “Let’s live in friendship, guys”.
 The cat doesn’t hunt the mice, and vice versa – the mice play pranks and want to catch the cat.

 Kot Matroskin (Matroskin the Cat)